quiverjs/quiverjs/README.md

 ## FAQ

-  - _Who are you and why should I trust you?_

-  I am just a developer who is very passionate in programming language and web development.
-I think today's web applications are made of big mess of monolithic and imperative code, and functional programming is the way to fix this.
-It is not easy to fix, but I try hard to make a difference.

   - _Is there any documentation?_

-  Some documentation were written few years back.
+  [Some documentation](https://github.com/quiverjs/quiver-demo-01) were written few years back.
 Since then I have acquired more knowledge in functional programming and made many major changes to Quiver.
 No documentation is planned until the new version of Quiver is done.
 But I am more than happy to explain in detail if anyone is interested.

   - _Should I try out Quiver myself?_